-The streams flowing into and out of the CO_2 gas injection wells are shown in Figure 6.67 and are listed in Table 6.112.
+The streams flowing into and out of the CO_2 gas injection wells are shown in Figure 6.67 and are listed in Table 6.111.

-CO2 gas injection wells are largely a pass-through process, only including losses due to fugitive emissions, which are described in detail below.
+${ m CO_2}$ gas injection wells are largely a pass-through process, only including losses due to fugitive emissions.
+Fugitive modeling is described in detail below in section 8.

-Table 6.113: Streams flowing into and out of sour gas injection wells.
+Table 6.112: Streams flowing into and out of sour gas injection wells.
 I/O denotes input or output stream.